erwanplantec/realax/README.md

 # Tasks

-realax provides some wrappers for rl environemnts for them to be used with realax trainers.
-SO far we have wrappers for gymnax evnsironments with `GymnaxTask` and brax envs with `BraxTask`.
+realax provides some wrappers for rl environments for them to be used with realax trainers.
+So far we have wrappers for gymnax evnironments with `GymnaxTask` and brax envs with `BraxTask`.
 An example optimizing an mlp in a brax environment is given in the logging section.
+As fot trainers,, envs to be used can be specified with as tring corresponfing to one of brax/gymnax envs.
+However, an instance of an environment can also be passed so one can easily use custom environments following obe of brax or gymnax apis.
+Policies to be optimized on these tasks should inherit from `realax.tasks.rl_policy.BasePolicy` (or at least implement the `__call__` and `initialize` methods with the same signatures).

 # Logging